 Kría Daníelsdóttir – a 28-year old barista/environmental activist, who left his home country at the young age of 18 and has—after lots of traveling and re-settling in Reykjavík for a few years—since set camp in Berlin

-Choose a couple of adjectives to describe the overall “spirit” of Reykjavík and its people.
+What are a couple of adjectives to describe the overall “spirit” of Reykjavík and its people?

 Bryn: People find Reykjavík to be very welcoming and warm.
 Night Life can be wild—Icelanders love to party.

 Þórður: Pretty laid-back to the point of passiveness.

 Kría: Optimistic, hard working, ignorant, friendly, drunk but also defeated by the political situation and torn because of the booming tourist industry and its affect on the city, especially the center.

 Where are the places to be in Reykjavík?
 Are there any parts of the city younger people naturally gravitate towards?